-- Signs Your Baby is Having Enough Milk
+- Signs That Show Your Baby Is Having Enough Milk

-- Is It Ok to Breastfeed Even if Having a Low Breast Milk
+- Is It OK to Breastfeed When There Is Low Breast Milk Supply

 Motherhood is one of the most beautiful stages in every woman’s life.
 Giving birth to a child after going through so much pain always feels special.
-Due to the same reason, there are lots of fears attached as well to pregnancy and childbirth.
+Due to the same reason, there are lots of fears attached to pregnancy and childbirth.
 The fear of not being able to properly breastfeed the child is one of them.
-The fragile nature of a baby and the responsibility of the mother to feed her baby makes the issue of low breast milk supply a delicate issue.
-Here we discuss some of the issues that lactating mothers face along with the solutions.
+The fragile nature of a baby and the responsibility of the mother to feed her baby makes the issue of low breast milk supply a delicate one.
+Here, we discuss some of the issues that lactating mothers face along with the solutions.

 During the beginning of motherhood, a mother may suffer from breastfeeding problems due to low milk supply.
-A mother is said to have low milk supply when she is not able to produce enough milk to meet the needs of her newborn baby.
-Most women decide that they have low milk supply in the following situations:
+She is said to have low milk supply when she is not able to produce enough milk to meet the needs of her newborn baby.
+Most women decide that they have a low milk supply in the following situations: